isotopp/isotopp.github.io/_posts/2020-11-27-backups-and-replication.md

 - mysql
 - mysqldev
 ---
 There was a question at work about MySQL backups and restore.
-I needed to replain more.
+I needed to explain more.

 We use databases to make state persistent.
 That is: As a developer you can think of your database as a single giant, structured global variable with a weird access method, and to make things worse, concurrent access.

 > A database is just a global variable to your code

 We can log statements that change the state of our database in a log.
-In MySQL, we call this The Binlog.
+In MySQL, we call this *The Binlog*.

 ![](/uploads/2020/11/replication-01.png)